-The Graduate School requires three recommendation letters in support of your application.
+The Graduate School requires three recommendation letters in support of your application (Applications for Graduate Liberal Studies require only two recomendation letters).
 Your recommenders must submit their letters of recommendation electronically via the online recommendation system.

 We strongly discourage requesting more than three recommendations unless you are asked to do so by the department to which you are applying.
 Rather than improving your chances of admission, an excessive number of recommendation letters may actually cause application reviewers to view your file unfavorably.